nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 kubectl describe cm nkl-config -n nkl
 ```

-The status should show "running", your `nginx-hosts` should have the <LB Server IP>:Port/api defined.
+The status should show "running", your `nginx-hosts` should have the LB Server IP:Port/api defined.

 ![NKL Running](../media/nkl-configmap.png)